SolfaMode/Foldie/PrivacyPolicy.md

 - No user data is collected.
 - No data about the usage of the apps is collected.
-- No data from the user's folders is collected.
+- No file contents from the user's file system is collected.
 - No data is sent to servers other than to the private iCloud database.